no-am-man/Pleasance/README.md

 The Federation is the social fabric.
 It's where you find or form your tribe.
 Each community is a self-governing entity, created and owned by its founder.
 You can create a community around any interest—a language, a technology, a philosophy.
 Populate it with AI members to spark conversation or invite other sovereign individuals to join your cause.
 There are no central authorities here.

-### 📖 Nuncy Pronunciation AI Detective
+### 📖 Nuncy Lingua

 Knowledge is a form of capital.
-Nuncy Pronunciation AI Detective is a tool to increase your intellectual wealth.
+Nuncy Lingua is a tool to increase your intellectual wealth.
 Use it to learn new languages through AI-generated stories.
 The karaoke-style speech trainer and pronunciation assessment tools are designed to give you a competitive edge.
 The more you know, the more you are worth.

 ### 🏭 Fabrication Service